JeannieFallon/lexicon/README.md

 ### Computer

+- Hardware
+  - Apple Silicon (M2 or later) with Metal acceleration
+  - 16GB RAM minimum
+- Operating System
   - macOS 13+ (Ventura or later)
-- Apple Silicon
-- 16GB RAM minimum
-- Metal support (required for GPU acceleration)

 To check for Metal support, run: